Date of Degree

 Theoretical predictions of the soft X-ray polarization of BHBs indicate a change in both angle and magnitude with energy.
 The details of this change depend on both the spin and mass of the black hole.
 The NASA Gravity and Extreme Magnetism Small Explorer (GEMS) mission sought to use this effect to measure the spin of BHBs, which is necessary to develop tests of the Kerr metric in general relativity.
 The Bragg Reflection Polarimeter (BRP) was the student experiment on this mission, and was in the beginning stages of flight fabrication at the time of the mission's cancellation in May 2012.
 A prototype multilayer reflector meeting nearly all requirements was developed and its performance measured at a synchrotron beamline.
 Monte-Carlo simulations were carried out to estimate the ultimate polarization sensitivity of the BRP, and indicated satisfaction of the BRP science requirement.
 Finally, a fully polarized, 511 eV beamline was developed and used to calibrate a BRP instrument prototype, validating the sensitivity predictions.

 Allured, Ryan.
-"An examination of black hole binaries using X-ray observations and the development of the Bragg Reflection Polarimeter." dissertation, University of Iowa, 2012.
+"An examination of black hole binaries using X-ray observations and the development of the Bragg Reflection Polarimeter."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.